-Muriatic acid, also known as hydrochloric acid, is a commonly used chemical in the maintenance and cleaning of swimming pools.
+Muriatic acid, also known as hydrochloric acid, is a commonly used chemical in swimming pool maintenance and cleaning.

 It is normally used to lower the pH and total alkalinity levels in pool water to ensure that it is safe for swimming and to prevent the buildup of harmful bacteria.
 However, muriatic acid can be a dangerous and highly reactive chemical, so it is important to understand how to use it properly and safely.

-In this article, we will provide clear information on what does muriatic acid do for a pool and the key considerations for its use, as well as its benefits and potential drawbacks.
+In this article, we will provide clear information on what muriatic acid does for a pool, the key considerations for its use, and its benefits and potential drawbacks.

 Quick Answer